 In Pennsylvania, malpractice is a serious civil claim that involves a harmed patient and a negligent medical provider.
 When a physician or medical professional fails to competently perform, the law allows the injured party to hold that person accountable for their actions.
 However, Pennsylvania statutes are strict and there are certain factors that must be present to bring a lawsuit against that negligent individual.

 The Requirements for Malpractice in Pennsylvania

-In order to prove medical malpractice exists, your claim must be able to show several things:
+In order to prove medical negligence and malpractice exists, your claim must be able to show several things:

 - There was a doctor-patient relationship.
 This means that the physician was treating or overseeing your care and that you had officially hired that physician.
 You cannot bring a lawsuit against a physician that gave you casual advice at a party; instead, you must have hired them and be able to show proof.
 This can be through medical insurance payments or even from your medical records.